mutkovicova/milestone-4-project/README.md

 The font used is Lexend, as it is a dyslexia friendly font, which means a wider audience can find it easier to navigate the site.
 The font was sourced from [Google Fonts](https://fonts.google.com/specimen/Lexend?query=lexend).

+The tone of the entire website is more fun and playful than a regular store ("Uh-oh, something went wrong!" rather than "Error occured" etc).
+This was with a back story in mind of this being a more local shop that really values its customers and breaks away from the norm.

 ### Wireframes

 Using the design elements, I combined them to keep the site incredibly simple and easy to view for most visitors.

 ![shop wireframe design](/media/readme/website-wireframe.jpg)

+The end design is a much more scaled down version with a few elements missing, but I think it delivers the same clean look in the end.

 ## Features